 Grant in 2023

-Howard Energy Partners is an independent midstream energy company that focuses on natural gas gathering and transportation services within the energy sector.
-The company operates a comprehensive midstream platform, which includes natural gas gathering and transportation pipelines, natural gas liquids processing plants, rail facilities, liquid storage terminals, and deep-water port facilities.
-With operations primarily in Texas and Pennsylvania, Howard Energy Partners aims to provide access to abundant, clean, low-cost, and reliable energy.
-The company maintains corporate offices in San Antonio, Houston, and Mexico City, emphasizing its commitment to the midstream sector.
+Howard Energy Partners is an independent midstream energy company that specializes in the ownership and operation of natural gas gathering and transportation pipelines, natural gas liquids processing plants, rail facilities, liquid storage terminals, and deep-water port facilities.
+The company operates a comprehensive midstream platform that serves the energy sector, facilitating access to clean, low-cost, and reliable energy.
+Its assets are primarily located in Texas and Pennsylvania, and the company maintains corporate offices in San Antonio, Houston, and Mexico City.
+Through its integrated services, Howard Energy Partners plays a crucial role in the energy supply chain, supporting the efficient movement and processing of natural gas and related products.

 Physical Sciences